-Approximately 50% to 60% of patients diagnosed with colorectal cancer develop colorectal metastases,266-268 and 80% to 90% of these patients have unresectable metastatic liver disease.267,269-272 Metastatic disease most frequently develops metachronously after treatment for locoregional colorectal cancer, with the liver being the most common site of involvement.
-However, 20% to 34% of patients with colorectal cancer present with synchronous liver metastases.
-Some evidence indicates that synchronous metastatic colorectal liver disease is associated with a more disseminated disease state and a worse prognosis than metastatic colorectal liver disease that develops metachronously.
-In a retrospective study of 155 patients who underwent hepatic resection for colorectal liver metastases, patients with synchronous liver metastases of liver involvement (P = .008) and more bilobar metastases (P = .016) than patients diagnosed with metachronous liver metastases.
+Approximately 50% to 60% of patients diagnosed with colorectal cancer develop colorectal metastases, $^{304-306}$ and 80% to 90% of these patients have unresectable metastatic liver disease. $^{305,307-310}$ Metastatic disease most frequently develops metachronously after treatment for locoregional colorectal cancer, with the liver being the most common site of involvement.
+311 However, 20% to 34% of patients with colorectal cancer present with synchronous liver metastases.
+310,312 Some evidence indicates that synchronous metastatic colorectal liver disease is associated with a more disseminated disease state and a worse prognosis than metastatic colorectal liver disease that develops metachronously.
+In a retrospective study of 155 patients who underwent hepatic resection for colorectal liver metastases, patients with synchronous liver metastases had more sites of liver involvement (P = .008) and more bilobar metastases (P = .016) than patients diagnosed with metachronous liver metastases.

 It has been estimated that more than half of patients who die of colorectal cancer have liver metastases at autopsy, with metastatic liver disease being the cause of death in most patients.
-Reviews of autopsy reports of patients who died from colorectal cancer showed that the liver was the only site of metastatic disease in one-third of patients.
+Heviews of autopsy reports of patients who died from colorectal cancer showed that the liver was the only site of metastatic disease in one-third of patients.
 Furthermore, several studies have shown rates of 5-year survival to be low in patients with metastatic liver disease not undergoing surgery.
-Certain clinicopathologic factors, such as the presence of extrahepatic metastases, the presence of more than 3 tumors, and a disease-free interval of less than 12 months, have been associated with a poor prognosis in patients with colorectal cancer.274,278-282
+Certain clinicopathologic factors, such as the presence of extrahepatic metastases, the presence of >3 tumors, and a disease-free interval of less than 12 months, have been associated with a poor prognosis in patients with colorectal cancer.
+How die of the state of the patients with colorectal cancer.